So, You Think You Love Horses?

 Founder

 [Veterinary Medicine] Founder or laminitis is an inflammatory condition of the laminae of the hoof in horses.
-There are many potential causes but ingestion of excessive amounts of grain or being placed on a rich pasture is a common situation.
+There are many potential causes but ingestion of excessive amounts of grain or being placed on a rich pasture are common situations.
 Ponies are particularly susceptible.
+The types of founder include: road founder, grain founder, metabolic founder, grass founder and trauma founder.
 The affected animal may run a fever and avoids bearing direct weight on the involved limb.
 The hoof is warm to the touch and applied pressure pressure produces pain.
 An animal may recovery from a mild case but the prognosis is poor in more severe cases.
 Founder is best prevented.

 -